Grew Up a Screw Up

-"Grew Up A Screw Up" is the second single from Ludacris' Release Therapy.
-The song features Young Jeezy and a sample of The Notorious B.I.G. who sings the hook "I grew up a fucking screw up."

-In the video, Young Jeezy raps a verse different from the one which appeared on the Release Therapy album.
+"Grew Up A Screw Up" is a song by American rapper Ludacris, released by Def Jam Recordings and Disturbing tha Peace on October 31, 2006 as the second single from his fifth album, Release Therapy (2006).
+The song features Young Jeezy, while production was handled by DJ Nasty & LVM.
+Its hook samples Tupac Shakur and the Notorious B.I.G.'s posthumous 2003 single "Runnin' (Dying to Live)".
+Two versions of the song exist, both identical beyond featuring alternate verses from Jeezy—one is heard on the album, while the other is heard in the song's music video.

+Music video

 The video premiered on BET's 106 & Park as a New Joint on Friday October 13, 2006.
-The video has already been released on MTV Jams.

 Remix

 The official remix is the video version with an alternate Young Jeezy verse.
-Rapper's Lil Wayne, 2 Chainz, and Brisco freestyled over the beat on Lil Wayne's mixtape 'Lil Weezy Ana Vol. 1'.
+Rappers Lil Wayne, 2 Chainz, and Brisco freestyled over the beat on Wayne's mixtape Lil Weezy Ana Vol. 1.

 Credits and personnel

 The credits for "Grew Up a Screw Up" are adapted from the liner notes of Release Therapy.